TomLiDev/mildew-detector/README.md

 ## Overview

-The Powdery Mildew Detector Cherry is a machine learning project which is designed to detect powdery mildew in the leaves of cherry trees to assist Farmy & Foods (a fictional agricultural company) in managing powdery mildew in their crops to reduce time in quality control and maximise profit.
+The Powdery Mildew Detector Cherry is a machine learning project which is designed to detect powdery mildew in the leaves of cherry trees to assist Farmy & Foods (a fictional agricultural company) in managing powdery mildew in their crops to reduce time in quality control, maintain product standards and maximise profit.

 ![An image of the finished website on different devices](documentation/homepage-devices.PNG)